Central Limit for the Product of Free Random Variables: Introduction

 \section{Introduction}

-Free random variables are random infinite-dimensional linear operators that are equivalently very large random matrices.
-Free probability theory \cite{nica06,voiculescu92} is used to study free random variables.
-The theory for free random variables are applicable to study random matrices \cite{speicher03} \cite[\S 4]{voiculescu92}.
+Free probability theory \cite{nica06,voiculescu92} is for free random variables.
+The theory for free random variables are applicable to study random matrices with a very large dimension \cite{speicher03} \cite[\S 4]{voiculescu92}.
 The statistical properties of free random variables are equivalently that of the eigenvalues of large random matrices.

 In free probability theory, the central limit theorem on the sum of independent free random variables gives semicircle distribution \cite{voiculescu86,voiculescu91} \cite[\S 3.5]{voiculescu92}.
-Semicircle distribution serves the same function as the Gaussian or normal distribution for the sum of independent commuting random variables.
-Mathematically, if $X_1, X_2, \dots, X_n$ are identically distributed zero mean free random variables with variance of $(R/2)^2$, the free summation or additive free convolution of
+Semicircle distribution, may be called free normal distribution, for free random variables serves the same as normal distribution for regular commuting random variables.